Bachelor of Science in Professional Flight

-Transfer students (external and internal) may enter the Professional Flight program during fall or spring semester and will be accepted on a space-available basis as determined by the department chair.
-A minimum cumulative unadjusted grade point average of 2.70 is required.
-Students must meet with the Professional Flight advisor prior to transferring.
+Transfer students (external and internal) may enter the Professional Flight program during fall or spring semester and will be accepted on a space-available basis as determined by the school director.
+A minimum cumulative grade point average of 2.70 is required.
 Transfer students accepted into the program should anticipate that it will still take a minimum of six semesters to complete the program.

 Orientation for Incoming Students

 Camp War Eagle is Auburn's two-day orientation program for all incoming freshmen.
 On the second day of Camp War Eagle, you will attend a group advising session with School of Aviation staff to plan your fall semester schedule and sign up for classes.

 All transfer students are required to attend SOS – Successfully Orienting Students, Auburn’s one-day orientation program for incoming transfer students.
 SOS emphasizes university services, meeting with academic advisors, small group discussions on college student life led by upper-class student leaders and registration for classes.

 Incoming Professional Flight students:

 1. Must bring an original birth certificate (with the raised seal) and a government-issued photo identification or your current passport to Camp War Eagle/SOS.
 The Transportation Security Administration requires pilot schools to keep a copy on file for every student pilot.